 The WRSCUR instruction is for changing the values of Security Register Bits.
 The WREN (Write Enable) instruction is required before issuing WRSCUR instruction.
-The WRSCUR instruction may change the values of bit1 (LDSO bit) for customer to lock-down the Secured OTP area.
+The WRSCUR instruction may change the values of bit1 (LDSO bit) for customer to lock-down the 4K-bit Secured OTP area.
 Once the LDSO bit is set to "1", the Secured OTP area cannot be updated any more.

-The sequence of issuing WRSCUR instruction is :CS# goes low $\rightarrow$ sending WRSCUR instruction $\rightarrow$ CS# goes high.
+The sequence of issuing WRSCUR instruction is :CS# goes low \rightarrow send WRSCUR instruction \rightarrow CS# goes high.

-Both SPI (8 clocks) and QPI (2 clocks) command cycle can accept by this instruction.
-The SIO[3:1] are don't care when during SPI mode.
+Both SPI (8 clocks) and QPI (2 clocks) command cycle can be accepted by this instruction.
+The SIO[3:1] are don't care during SPI mode.